oemof/tespy/doc/using_tespy.rst

 Set up components
 -----------------

-Available components can be found `here <http://tespy.readthedocs.io/en/dev/using_tespy.html#available-components>`_.
+Available components can be found :ref:`here <tespy_components_label>`.
 If you set up a component you have to specify a (within one network) unique label.
 Moreover, it is possible to specify parameters for the component, for example power P for a turbine or upper terminal temperature difference ttd_u of a heat exchanger.
 The full list of parameters for a specific component (e. g. a vessel) is stated in the classes documentation.

 Parameters for components are generally optional.
 Only the components label and in case you want to use a combustion chamber, the combustion chambers fuel, are mandatory parameters to provide.
 If an optional parameter is not specified by the user, it will be a result of the plants simulation.
 In this way, the set of equations a component returns is determined by which parameters you specify.
-You can find all equations in the `components documentation <http://tespy.readthedocs.io/en/dev/using_tespy.html#available-components>`_ as well.
+You can find all equations in the :ref:`components documentation <tespy_components_label>` as well.
 The example below shows how to create a component with specific parameters, set or reset and how to unset a parameter:

-.. _pump-parametrisation:
 .. code-block:: python

 	from tespy import cmp